-Instruments (07.11 Comments Instruments √or x Comments Interest payable on bank account surplus balances ✓ Interest can be earned on resident and non-resident current accounts. i p Accounts can be held in domestic (TRY) or foreign currency.
+Instruments ✓ or × Comments Interest payable on bank account surplus balances √ Interest can be earned on resident and non-resident current accounts.
+Accounts can be held in domestic (TRY) or foreign currency.
 Demand deposits √ Interest-bearing demand deposit accounts are available to residents and non-residents.
 Time deposits ✓ Time deposits are one of the most popular methods of short-term investment among companies in Turkey.
 Time deposits can be held in TRY or foreign currency.
-Time deposits typically have maturities of one, three, six or 12 months.
+Time deposits typically have maturities one, three, six or 12 months.
 Interest is paid on the maturity date.
 Many companies keep funds in repurchase agreements rather than deposit accounts.
-Certificates of deposit ✓ Certificates of deposit are rarely used as short-term investment instruments by companies.
+Certificates of deposit Certificates of deposit are rarely used as short-term investment instruments by companies.
 Maturities range up to 12 months.
 Yields can differ substantially.
-Treasury (government) bills \checkmark Treasury bills (T-bills) are the most popular method of short-term investment among banks in Turkey.
-T-bills are fixed-rate investments issued occasionally by the Undersecretariat of the Treasury with maturities of three, six, nine or 12 months.
-Government bonds have maturities of over one year.
-The Central Bank issues liquidity bills for terms ranging up to three months.
-Liquidity bills can be sold and purchased in the secondary market.
-Commercial paper ✓ Larger companies in Turkey issue commercial paper with maturities of several years.
-A bank bill is a similar investment instrument to commercial paper and is issued by investment banks and development banks.
-Money market funds Х Mutual investment funds are available, but not in the form of money market funds.
-The leading mutual fund managers are affiliated to the country's leading privately owned banks.
-Yields may differ substantially.
-Repurchase agreements \checkmark Repurchase agreements are increasingly popular short-term investment instruments for companies in Turkey.
-Repurchase agreements on government securities typically have maturities of one, two or four weeks or, on occasion, three months.
+Treasury (government) bills ✓ Treasury bills (T-bills) are the most popular method of short-term investmer among banks in Turkey.